 This series introduces the public and fellow researchers to our talented scientists.
 We interview different IGI members to find out who they are and what makes them passionate about science.

-Navneet Matharu holds joint appointment as Assistant Professor and Associate Researcher in the UCSF School of Pharmacy.
-Her research interest is focused on regulating gene expression to treat genetic disorders.
+Navneet Matharu holds joint appointment as Assistant Professor and Associate Researcher in the UCSF School of Pharmacy, and is an IGI 2022 HS Chau Women in Enterprising Science Fellow.
+Her research interest is focused on regulating gene expression to treat genetic disorder, especially X-linked disorders affecting girls and women.
 Read about her IGI project on viral delivery of CRISPR tools here.

 Where are you from?